jules2689/trudeau/trudeau/2020-04-18/post_news.md

-Thank you, Teresa and in regard to the first nation Thais going ahead with thiselection, we're working closely with them to make sure that Otis done observing the strictest health protocols to ensure that everyone stays safe.
+Thank you, Teresa and in regard to the first nation that is going ahead with thiselection, we're working closely with them to make sure that Otis done observing the strictest health protocols to ensure that everyone stays safe.
 It is ultimately, and if you respect self-determination, isultimately their decision to goahead or not.
 You can imagine the immensesensitivity around enacting newregulations around the indianact which is colonialistinstrument and as we move beyondthe indian act, we mustrecognise there are certainnations that still operate underit.
 It gives them the flexibility todo that.